The Wonderful World of Wild Rice

 Neighbors to the North

 As in the United States, wild rice is native to the Canadian Eastern seaboard.
 Saskatchewan introduced wild rice back in the 1930s for waterfowl feed.
-This venture, as in Oregon and Idaho, led to growing a commercial crop.
 Alberta is the most recent Province to introduce wild rice for production.
 The Canadian government controls the leasing agreements, planting and harvesting of wild rice in the northern lakes of Canada.
 Canada is a major growing region for the big beautiful organic lake wild rice.